harrigan/curve-docs/docs/dao-fees.rst

 USDNBurner
 ----------

 The USDN burner is a special case that handles only USDN.
-Due to incompatibilities between the USDN pool and how USDN accrues interest, this burner is required to ensure the LPs recieve a fair share of that interest.
+Due to incompatibilities between the USDN pool and how USDN accrues interest, this burner is required to ensure the LPs receive a fair share of that interest.

 The burn process consists of:

     1. 50% of the USDN to be burned is transferred back into the pool.
-    2. The burner calls to :func:`donate_admin_fees<PoolProxy.donate_admin_fees>`, creditting the returned USDN to LPs
+    2. The burner calls :func:`donate_admin_fees<PoolProxy.donate_admin_fees>`, crediting the returned USDN to LPs
     3. The remaining USDN is swapped for 3CRV and transferred directly to the :ref:`fee distributor<dao-fees-distributor>`.

 There is no configuration required for this burner.